Opinion: Germany needs to invest in nature to defend against floods | DW | 02.02.2022

 So yes, of course we need to fight climate change.
 But extreme meteorological events don't have to turn into extreme flooding events.
 As we work to fix the climate, we must fix the landscape too.

-Jane Madwick is an ecologist and conservationist heading Wetlands International.
-The organisation works in more than 100 countries in restoring and safeguarding wetlands and related ecosystems while supporting sustainable development and comminity approaches.
+Jane Madgwick is an ecologist and conservationist heading Wetlands International.
+The organization works in more than 100 countries in restoring and safeguarding wetlands while supporting sustainable development and community approaches.

 Edited by: Anke Rasper